mindscan-de/BrightFlux/README.md

-Logs for post mortem analysis are usually very large, because the issue might be so rare and hard to reproduce, that all available logs and traces are written and even then, you might understand the issue only when you see the other interfaces, because you couldn't log this particular thing in your part of the software, instead you must correlate a particular log item from a external code base (or second grade log) to your own code as well.
+Logs for post mortem analysis are usually very large, because the issue might be so rare and hard to reproduce, that all available logs and traces are written and even then, you might understand the issue only when you see the other interfaces, because you couldn't log this particular thing in your part of the software, instead you must correlate a particular log item from an external code base (or second grade log) to your own code as well.

 Therefore reading multiple and different logs and correlate them (according to time and internal state) is an important part of the whole log analysis system.

-Most of these analysis jobs are a one time scenario or will only be repeated until the underlying issue is resolved -- this might also be the reason why such tools probably aren't developed.
+Most of these analysis jobs are one time scenarios or will only be repeated until the underlying issue is resolved -- this might also be the reason why such tools probably aren't developed.
 Every time there will be a good enough solution, which gets the job somehow done.
 No need for a tool here.
 So everybody develops similar solutions and all the things are reinvented -- all the time and built into other tools as well.
 Text based logs have one important shortcomming -- they can be shown in a text editor.
-Editors are good for editing - but they often aren't the best thing if you work basically readonly on the files.
+Editors are good for editing - but they often aren't the best thing if you work basically readonly on the files and you want to take notes.

 ## Not fit for anything (YET)

-I'm currently in the process figuring out, what can be implemented as fast as posible for some kind of MVP.
+I'm currently in the process figuring out, what can be implemented as soon as possible for some kind of MVP.
 I think a very simple working pipeline from a simple csv file to an annotated log analysis project file, would be nice to have.

-Currently you would underwhelmed by forking this project.
+Currently you would be totally underwhelmed by forking this project.
+There will also be no stable APIs and anything and everything is subject to changes.
+The first solution will be a simple API to support the ingestion and processing of log data, with the most simple viewer for this data.
+A desired solution would be to have this as a client-server solution, where the heavy lifting of data processing is done on some kind of server and a "thin" client to request dataprocessing.
+But as for now the local machine will do the data processing and also the presentation.
+What might put a hard limit on how much log data can be viewed at a time.

 ## Planned Features